cloudflare/workers-docs/content/tutorials/build-an-application/_index.md

   Your browser doesn't support HTML5 video in WebM or MP4.
 </video>

 This tutorial makes use of [Wrangler](https://github.com/cloudflare/wrangler), our command-line tool for generating, building, and publishing projects on the Cloudflare Workers platform.
-If you haven't used Wrangler, we recommend checking out the [quick-start guide](../), which will get you set up with Wrangler, and familiar with the basic commands.
+If you haven't used Wrangler, we recommend checking out the [Quick Start Guide](/quickstart), which will get you set up with Wrangler, and familiar with the basic commands.

 This tutorial is recommended for people who are familiar with writing web applications.
 If you've ever built an application with tools like [Node](https://nodejs.org) and [Express](https://expressjs.com), this project will feel very familiar to you.
 That being said, if you're new to writing web apps, we think that Workers is a super easy way to focus on writing code, and actually shipping projects: maybe you've wanted to build something like a Slack bot in the past, but things like deployment and configuration have always seemed a little scary.
 In either case, welcome!